Las Vegas weddings

-Las Vegas weddings refers to wedding ceremonies held in Las Vegas, Nevada, which came to be known as the "Marriage Capital of the World" because of the ease of acquiring a marriage license and the minimal costs involved.
+Las Vegas weddings refers to wedding ceremonies held in Las Vegas, Nevada.
+The London Daily Herald described Las Vegas as the "Marriage Capital of the World" in 1953, a title which has remained since.
+It has held the title because of the ease of acquiring a marriage license and the minimal costs involved in having a wedding in Las Vegas.
 The city continues to be known as a popular wedding destination for the same reasons, but also as a result of the various types of weddings available.

 Marriage license

 Nevada marriage licenses are considered notoriously easy to get; there is no blood test or required waiting period.
 Las Vegas has streamlined the process further.
-Once a short form is completed and submitted to the marriage license bureau along with $77.00 cash or money order and a government-issued photo identification, a marriage license may be obtained within minutes until midnight every night.
+Once an application for a marriage license is completed online and presented to the marriage license bureau in-person along with $102.00 and a government-issued photo identification, a marriage license may be obtained within minutes until midnight every night.
 The ease of getting married was historically a deliberate choice of Nevada lawmakers to promote tourism.

 Within one year of receipt of the marriage license a wedding ceremony must be performed in order to have a legal union, and marriages are legal and binding throughout the United States under the Full Faith and Credit Clause, as well as most other countries.

 Wedding venues

 There are numerous options for wedding ceremonies in Las Vegas.
-The least expensive option, costing $75.00, is to marry at the Office of Civil Marriages.
+One of the least expensive options, costing under one hundred dollars, is to marry at the Office of Civil Marriages.

 Most weddings performed in Las Vegas may be a civil or religious service depending upon the wedding venue selected.

 Most of the city's major hotels have wedding chapels and many of the local restaurants offer wedding ceremonies.
 Weddings may also be performed in one of the local churches, synagogues, at one of the many golf courses, or at a free standing wedding chapel.
 Drive-thru weddings are also available.